oracle/oci-ansible-modules/docs/technical-overview.md

 ### 6.1 Supported Services

-In the first version of the OCI Ansible modules, the following Services are supported:
+In the current version of the OCI Ansible modules, the following Services are supported:
+- Block Volume
 - Compute
+- Container Engine for Kubernetes Service (OKE)
+- Database (including support for Autonomous Transaction Processing and Autonomous Data Warehouse Services)
+- Domain Name System (DNS)
+- IAM
+- Load Balancing
-- Block Storage
+- Networking
 - Object Storage
-- Networking
-- Load Balancer
+- File Storage
-- Database Service
+- Email Delivery
-- Identity and Access Management

 Support for the following Services are not yet implemented.
 They would be implemented in future releases.
-- Email Delivery
-- File Storage
 - Audit
-- DNS
-- Networking B&C scenarios
-- Container Engine for Kubernetes
 - Archive Storage
-- Registry
+- Key Management Service

 ### 6.2 Prerequisites